Dulcinea (film)

-Dulcinea is a 1963 Spanish drama film directed by Vicente Escrivá, and based on the play by Gaston Baty.
+Dulcinea is a 1962 Spanish drama film directed by Vicente Escrivá, and based on the play by Gaston Baty.
 It stars Millie Perkins, Cameron Mitchell and Folco Lulli.

+It was screened at the 23rd Venice International Film Festival.
 It won the 1963 Best Film CEC Award at Spain's Cinema Writers Circle Awards, and was selected as the Spanish entry for the Best Foreign Language Film at the 35th Academy Awards, but was not accepted as a nominee.